mraleph/mraleph.github.com/_posts/2018-02-03-maybe-you-dont-need-rust-to-speed-up-your-js.md

 }
 ```

-This code is responsible for decoding Base64 VLQ encoded sequences, e.g. string
+This code is responsible for decoding Base64 VLQ encoded sequences, e.g. a string
 `A` would be decoded as `[0]` and `UAAAA` gets decoded as `[10,0,0,0,0]`.
 I
 suggest checking [this blog post](https://blogs.msdn.microsoft.com/davidni/2016/03/14/source-maps-under-the-hood-vlq-base64-and-yoda/) about
 source maps internals if you would like to understand the encoding itself
 better.

-Instead of decoding each sequence independently, the code attempts to cache
+Instead of decoding each sequence independently this code attempts to cache
 decoded segments: it scans forward until a separator (`,` or `;`) is found,
 then extracts substring from the current position to the separator and
 checks if we have previous decoded such segment by looking up the extracted
 substring in a cache - if we hit the cache we return cached segment, otherwise
 we parse and cache the segment in the cache.

-Caching (aka memoization) is very powerful optimization technique - however it
+Caching (aka [memoization](https://en.wikipedia.org/wiki/Memoization)) is a very
+powerful optimization technique - however it only makes sense when maintaining
-only makes sense when maintaining the cache itself and looking up cached
+the cache itself and looking up cached results is cheaper than performing
-results is cheaper than performing computation itself again.
+computation itself again.

 ## Abstract Analysis